Web Hosting Service Level Agreements

 These SLAs Are Not Passed to the Client

 For our hosting clients, we provide a “best-effort” guarantee.
-Basically, if you have an issue with your site and we can not resolve it in a reasonable amount of time then we will take steps to move the affected website to a new infrastructure.
+If you have an issue with your site and we can not resolve it in a reasonable amount of time, we will move the affected website to a new infrastructure.

 A Web Hosting Server Level Agreement Does Not Make Sense for Our Clients

-Pennies in SLA RefundsIf you look at my example above, you can see the refund programs don’t make much sense.
+Pennies in SLA RefundsLooking at my example above, you can see the refund programs don’t make much sense.

 1. It would raise our costs to put a true SLA monitoring program in place (this would raise our prices).